 Use of over/underlayment is an option and not mandatory in most cases.
 However, it is popular for many reasons.
 We know from experience that physical damage (from deer, kids with rocks, mechanical equipment, UV degradation, etc.) most often occurs on the upper edges of the pond liner.
 Also, an added degree of safety is introduced; the upper edges are made less slippery so kids, dogs, deer, etc. can get out more easily.

-*All data and material comparison information has been provided by the manufacturer.
+*Data and material comparison information has been provided by the manufacturer and ABI experienced staff.